mathphysmx/teaching-ml/assigments/homework_assigment_03_clustering.md

 # Clustering

-1. Plot adding
+1. Plot the datasets in the code below with a different color for each `clustX`.
-2. Add a label to each cluster
+2. Describe the dataset using Pandas.
 3. Get the clusters using kmeans and DBSCAN
-4. Plot the each cluster with a different color (2 images, 1 for kmeans, 1 for DBSCAN).
+4. Plot the each cluster with a different color (2 images, 1 for kmeans, 1 for DBSCAN)
-5. Export the data to MS Excel.
+5. Export the data to MS Excel
-6. Generate a Jupyter notebook.
+6. Generate a Jupyter notebook

 ```python
 import numpy as np